Dr Jamie Kennedy-Turner

 I studied Psychology at the University of York, graduating in 2013, after which I worked in a variety of clinical roles while undergoing additional academic study and clinical training.

-Having worked for a year as a support worker in the North East, I then trained and worked as a Psychological Wellbeing Practitioner (PWP) in busy IAPT services in Wolverhampton and York, completing a PGCert in Low Intensity Psychological Interventions at the University of Sheffield in 2016.
+Having worked for a year as a support worker in the North East of England, I then trained and worked as a Psychological Wellbeing Practitioner (PWP) in busy IAPT services in Wolverhampton and York, completing a PGCert in Low Intensity Psychological Interventions at the University of Sheffield in 2016.

-I currently work three days at the University in a Career Development Fellow post, and two days a week as a Clinical Psychologist in NHS Borders in a Primary Care Adult Mental Health Service.
+I began working at the University in 2021.
+I currently work three days at the University as a Lecturer in Clinical Psychology, and two days a week as a Clinical Psychologist in NHS Borders.

 Postgraduate teaching